Thanatoast8/Seldom_Game/readme.md

 ## FAQ
 Why can't I see all the dialog?
 * You see those white bars off to the side?
 Those are scroll bars.
 You can scroll them.
-Click and drag, scrolwheel, whatever.
+Click and drag, scroll wheel, whatever.

 Where are my Mac/Linux/Insert other OS here Releases?
 * Couldn't be bothered to install the build support for anything other than windows.
 (I tried windows universal development platform before realising you need a licence) You can probably clone the project and build it yourslef.